Launcelot Fleming: Childhood

 Fleming was born in Edinburgh on 7 August 1906, the youngest of four sons (the second of whom died at the age of five months), and fifth of five children of Robert Alexander Fleming FRSE (a surgeon in Edinburgh) and Eleanor Mary, the daughter of the Rev William Lyall Holland, rector of Cornhill-on-Tweed.
 The family lived at 10 Chester Street in Edinburgh's West End.
 He was educated at Rugby School.

 Early adult life

+Fleming went up to Trinity Hall, Cambridge in 1925, to study the Natural Sciences Tripos.
+Having specialised in geology, he achieved a second class in Part I in 1927 and first class honours in Part II in 1929, thereby graduating with a Bachelor of Arts (BA).
+As per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1932.
+He was awarded a Commonwealth Fund Fellowship and used it to study at Yale University from 1929 to 1931: he graduated with a Master of Science (MS) degree in geology.